-Identifier to which the received data is assigned.
-The frame format and identifier format can also be read from this register.
+Identifiers assigned to the received data.
+The frame format and the identifier format can also be read from this register.

-Data type Values UDINT See the bit structure.
+UDINT See the bit stru tructure.

 Bit Description Value Information

 0 Frame format 0 Standard frame format (SFF) with 11-bit identifier

 1 Extended frame format (EFF) with 29-bit identifier

 1 Frame type 0 Data frame

 1 Remote frame (RTR)

 2 Reserved -

-3 - 31 CAN identifier of the telegram to be transmitted х Extended frame format (EFF) with 29 bits
+3 - 31 CAN identifier of the telegram to be transmitted x Extended frame format (EFF) with 29 bits

 Standard frame format (SFF) with 11 bits 1)